 How to join two curtain panels without sewing

-1. Lay the curtain panels side by side and decide which panel you want to be on top.
+- Lay the curtain panels side by side with the vertical edges touching and decide which panel you want to be on top.
+Make sure you lay them on a flat surface.

-2. Cut the no sew tape to fit the length of the curtain panel.
+- Cut the no sew tape to fit the vertical length of the curtain panel.

-4. On the panel that will be on the bottom, run the no sew tape down the seam with sticky side down.
+- On the panel that will be on the bottom, run the no sew tape down the side seams with sticky side down.

 That’s it!
 Now you’ve joined two curtain panels together without sewing!